Becoming a Global Intellectual Hub http://www.ucalgary.ca/uci/system/files/international+strategy-final-sm.pdf

 We will leverage our expertise to share capacity with targeted institutions in the developing world.
 International partnerships will be equitable, respectful of differences in culture, and mutually beneficial.
 We will be a global source for objective information, expertise, and productive collaborations across all sectors of government, industries, and non-governmental organizations.”
 Academic Plan 2012-2016.

 The University of Calgary has over 250 international partnerships that include collaborative research, joint academic and scientific studies, collaborative degrees and student exchanges, training programs, internships and practicums.
-University of Calgary staff/faculty lead development projects in Water Management in Central and South America; Child Health in Uganda; Health care Accessibility, Rehabilitation and Education in South Sudan.
-University of Calgary students may complete a semester-long internship/practicum through our participation in Students for Development with NGO's in Ghana, Uganda and Bolivia.
+University of Calgary staff/faculty have led development projects in Water Management in Central and South America; Child Health in Uganda; Health Care Accessibility, Rehabilitation and Education in South Sudan.
+University of Calgary students may complete a semester-long internship/practicum through our participation with NGO's in Ghana, Uganda and Bolivia.

-The University of Calgary opened its first branch campus "U of C Qatar" in Fall 2007 offering a Bachelors of Nursing and post-degree diploma programs to residents of the Gulf region.
+The University of Calgary opened its first branch campus "UC Qatar" in Fall 2007 offering a Bachelors of Nursing and post-degree diploma programs to residents of the Gulf region.
 The University of Calgary celebrated its first graduating class from UCQatar in June 2010 and has approximately 400 students enrolled in the Nursing Program.
+In addition to Baccalaureate degrees, UC Qatar offers a Master's Program.